xordataexchange/crypt/README.md

 gpg2 --batch --gen-key app.batch
 ```

-You should now have two keyrings, pubring.gpg which contains the public keys, and secring.gpg which contains the private keys.
+You should now have two keyrings, `pubring.gpg` which contains the public keys, and `secring.gpg` which contains the private keys.

-> Note the private keys is not protected by a passphrase.
+> Note the private key is not protected by a passphrase.